Som-Energia/somenergia-courses/apunts/auth.md

 Use cases:

+- **Delegated authorization/Third-party authorization:**
-- **Delegated/Third-party authorization:** A user letting a third party to do some limited things with in its behalf.
+A user enables a third party to use a set of limited services in its behalf.
 Avoids having to give your own password to get the full access to a third party.

 ### Common concerns and use cases